 How long will new dentures hurt?

 Dentures may be of discomfort, especially in the beginning.
-Once one is accustomed to wearing dentures, less sore spots may be expected.
+Once one is accustomed to wearing dentures, fewer sore spots may be expected.
 Dentures can be especially uncomfortable after teeth have been extracted.
-The constant changes of the gum surface due to healing and bone remodeling makes for a lengthy denture adaptation.
+The constant changes in the gum surface due to healing and bone remodeling make for a lengthy denture adaptation.

 Can dentures be fitted to shrinking gums and bone support?